thejjw/sunbeam-charms/charms/openstack-exporter-k8s/README.md

 `src/prometheus_alert_rules` when related with `grafana-agent`.
 The following alerts are configured by default:

+- `CinderStateWarning`: This alert rule will trigger when a cinder service is disabled.
+The exporter generates metric openstack_cinder_agent_state which checks cinder service status.
+Alerts will appear if any Cinder service is found to be disabled.

+- `CinderStateCritical`: This alert rule will trigger when a cinder service is down.
+The exporter generates metric openstack_cinder_agent_state which checks cinder service status.
+Alerts will appear if any Cinder service is found to be down.

 - `NeutronStateCritical`: This alert rule triggers when a Neutron agent is enabled, but down.
 The exporter generates the metric openstack_neutron_agent_state, which checks the status of neutron agents.
 Alerts will appear if any neutron agent is found to be down.